Miss New Caledonia

 Miss New Caledonia (Miss Nouvelle-Calédonie) is a French beauty pageant which selects a representative for the Miss France national competition from the sui generis overseas collectivity of New Caledonia.
 The first Miss New Caledonia was crowned in 1952, although the pageant was not held regularly until 1980.
 Until 2007, the competition was known as Miss Caledonia (Miss Calédonie).

-The current Miss New Caledonia is Juliette Collet, who was crowned Miss New Caledonia 2025 on 6 September 2025.
+The current Miss New Caledonia is Lana Prost, who was crowned Miss New Caledonia 2026 on 25 July 2026.
 One woman from New Caledonia has been crowned Miss France: